-The rationale behind this rib eye steak recipe is, to paraphrase author and editor Adam Rapoport, a well-marbled rib eye is so damn rich and flavorful on its own, it needs nothing more than salt, pepper, and fire.
-That’s truly all it takes to create one of the most superlative suppers known to mankind.
-This recipe has been updated.
+To paraphrase author and editor Adam Rapoport, a well-marbled rib eye is so damn rich and flavorful on its own, it needs nothing more than salt, pepper, and fire.
+Truth.
+That’s all it takes to create one of the most superlative suppers known to humankind.
 Originally published July 25, 2013.–Renee Schettler Rossi

 - Quick Glance